18 rescued after boat capsizes near Langkawi

-KUALA LUMPUR (AFP) - Eighteen people missing at sea near the Malaysian holiday island of Langkawi were rescued, officials said on Sunday (Feb 27), after their boat capsized due to bad weather.
+KUALA LUMPUR • Eighteen people missing at sea near the Malaysian holiday island of Langkawi were rescued, officials said yesterday, after their boat capsized due to bad weather.

-The coast guard said 14 anglers and four crew members were picked up by fishermen late on Saturday after their boat vanishing earlier that afternoon had triggered a search.
+The coast guard said 14 anglers and four crew members were picked up by fishermen late on Saturday after their boat vanished earlier that afternoon, triggering a search.

 Senior coast guard official Mohamad Zawawi Abdullah said a combined effort by the authorities and local fishermen saw the victims safely rescued after their boat capsized because of strong waves.

 "A fishing vessel came and rescued them.
-(The fishermen) found them in the area (where they were lost)," he told AFP.
+(The fishermen) found them in the area (where they were lost)," he said.

 He said two of the anglers suffered injuries - one with a suspected broken leg, while the other injured his hand.